Pleaching: History

-After the second quarter of the eighteenth century, the technique withdrew to the kitchen garden, and the word dropped out of English usage, until Sir Walter Scott reintroduced it for local colour, in The Fortunes of Nigel (1822).
-After the middle of the nineteenth century, English landowners were once again planting avenues, often shading the sweeping curves of a drive, but sometimes straight allées of pleached limes, as Rowland Egerton's at Arley Hall, Cheshire, which survive in splendidly controlled form.
+After the second quarter of the eighteenth century, the technique withdrew to the kitchen garden, and the word dropped out of English usage, until Sir Walter Scott reintroduced it for local color, in The Fortunes of Nigel (1822).
+After the middle of the nineteenth century, English landowners were once again planting avenues, often shading the sweeping curves of a drive, but sometimes straight allées of pleached limes, as Rowland Egerton's at Arley Hall in Cheshire, England, which survive in splendidly controlled form.

 In Much Ado About Nothing, Antonio reports (I.ii.8ff) that the Prince and Count Claudio were "walking in a thick pleached alley in my orchard."
-A modern version of such free-standing pleached fruit trees is sometimes called a "Belgian fence": young fruit trees pruned to four or six wide Y-shaped crotches, in the candelabra-form espalier called a palmette verrier, are planted at close intervals, about two metres apart, and their branches are bound together to makes a diagonal lattice, a regimen of severe seasonal pruning; lashing of young growth to straight sticks and binding the joints repeat the pattern.

-Smooth-barked trees such as limewood or linden trees, or hornbeams were most often used in pleaching.
+A modern version of such free-standing pleached fruit trees is sometimes called a "Belgian fence": young fruit trees pruned to four or six wide Y-shaped crotches, in the candelabra-form espalier called a palmette verrier, are planted at close intervals, about two meters apart, and their branches are bound together to makes a diagonal lattice, a regimen of severe seasonal pruning; lashing young growth to straight sticks and binding the joints repeat the pattern.
+Smooth-barked trees including limewood or linden trees, or hornbeams were most often used in pleaching.
 A sunken parterre surrounded on three sides by pleached allées of laburnum is a feature of the Queen's Garden, Kew, laid out in 1969 to complement the seventeenth-century Anglo-Dutch architecture of Kew Palace.
-A pleached hornbeam hedge about three meters high is a feature of the replanted town garden at Rubens House, Antwerp, recreated from Rubens' painting The Walk in the Garden and from seventeenth-century engravings.
+A pleached hornbeam hedge about three meters high is a feature of the replanted town garden at Rubens House in Antwerp, Belgium, recreated from Rubens' painting The Walk in the Garden and from seventeenth-century engravings.

 In the gardens of André Le Nôtre and his followers, pleaching kept the vistas of straight rides through woodland cleanly bordered.
-At Studley Royal, Yorkshire, the avenues began to be pleached once again, as an experiment in restoration, in 1972.
+At Studley Royal in Yorkshire, the avenues began to be pleached once again, as an experiment in restoration, in 1972.